Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Leading Manufacturers and Suppliers

-The three factors that influence the type of wire mesh are mesh count per inch, the diameter of the wire, and the number of openings in the wire.
+The selection of wire mesh depends on three main factors: the number of mesh strands per inch, the thickness of the wire, and the quantity of openings in the mesh.

 Mesh count – The mesh count is the number of openings in the wire per inch.
 This determines what will pass through a mesh conveyor belt during its use.